Did you know that most website traffic begins with an online search?

-When you optimize your webpages for search engines with SEO best practices, you can increase its ranking and therefore, its visibility to the right people.
+When you optimize your webpages for search engines with SEO best practices, you can increase their ranking and, therefore, their visibility to the right people.

 There are so many different ranking factors that search engines consider.
-All of these make up SEO—the process of tailoring your webpage content and elements so that search engines rank you better for relevant search queries.
+All of this makeup SEO—the process of tailoring your webpage content and elements so that search engines rank you better for relevant search queries.

-In this article, we’ll take a look at some SEO best practices that you should follow to get a good search engine ranking and reach the right people.
+In this article, we’ll look at some SEO best practices you should follow to get a good search engine ranking and reach the right people.

 From among the 200 known SEO ranking factors for Google, we have narrowed it down to a few basic ones that lay the foundation for better ranking.

 At YellowFin Digital, our SEO specialists swear by these 12 SEO best practices to help our clients rank better.
-If you want to know more about how we can help in increasing your website’s ranking, get on a call with one of our experts now.
+If you want to know more about how we can help increase your website’s ranking, get on a call with one of our experts now.

 1. The Faster the Loading Time, the Better

-The above chart shows that every single second counts when it comes to a site’s bounce rate.
+The above chart shows that every second counts regarding a site’s bounce rate.
 And when the bounce rate of a website is high, your search engine ranking will also go down.

-Generally, the best loading time for any website advised by Google is three seconds.
+Generally, as advised by Google, the best loading time for any website is three seconds.
 E-commerce websites are encouraged to load even faster than regular websites, with an ideal loading speed of two seconds.